ansible-community/ansible-build-data/docs/policies.md

 This file contains a mapping of collections to their git repositories and the git tag that corresponds to the version of a collection included in the ansible release.

-The [Ansible release playbook][3] generates these files during the `antsibull-build prepare` step and later runs the `antsibull-build validate-tags-file` command to validate them.
+The [Ansible release playbook][3] generates this tags data file during the `antsibull-build prepare` step and later runs the `antsibull-build validate-tags-file` command to validate it.

 It is also possible to separately run `antsibull-build validate-tags-file`.
 For example, to validate [the tags file for ansible 7.5.0][4], run